aiven/devportal/docs/products/dragonfly/howto/migrate-aiven-redis-df-console.rst

 1. Log into `Aiven Console <https://console.aiven.io/>`_.
 2. Navigate to **Service settings** from the sidebar.
-3. Scroll to the **Service management** sectionand use the ellipsis to view additional menu options.
+3. Scroll to the **Service management** section and use the ellipsis to view additional menu options.
 4. Select **Import database** to initiate the import process.